French/Wimbledon double still the ultimate challenge

-LONDON A lot has changed since tennis turned professional in 1968, from the color of the balls to players’ hairstyles and advances in racket and string technology.
+LONDON (Reuters) - A lot has changed since tennis turned professional in 1968, from the color of the balls to players’ hairstyles and advances in racket and string technology.

 But one thing remains the same; winning the French Open and Wimbledon in the same year is still arguably the sport's biggest challenge.